NxPKG/khulnasoft-docs/content/stream/uploading-videos/upload-video-file.md

 1. Set up an index.js and configure:

-- API endpoint with your Cloudflare Account ID
+- API endpoint with your Khulnasoft Account ID
 - Request headers to include a API token

 ```js